Validation Standards for Building Simulation Software

 Test cases

-The standard comprises four validation test cases:
+The standard comprises four validation test cases, each isolating a specific physical mechanism:

 IEA SHC Task 34 / EBC Annex 43